Hazard10-eng/Portfolio/README.md

-To get a local copy up and running, follow these steps. if you find my project helpful to you and you need to use you might follow the link of my github:https://github.com/Hazard10-eng, and copy the repo to your own
+To get a local copy up and running, follow these steps. if you find my project helpful to you and you need to use you might follow the link of my github: https://github.com/Hazard10-eng,  and copy the repo to your own

 ### Prerequisites

 In order to run this project you need:

-install linters
+-install linters
-Install vs code
+-Install vs code

 ### Setup